-Microsoft Teams live events allows you to broadcast live content to large online audiences (both internal and external audiences).
+Microsoft Teams live events allows you to broadcast live content to very large online audiences (both internal and external audiences) of up to 10,000 participants!
 Content can also be recorded.
 The audience can interact with the presenters using moderated Q & A. Example events might be online graduation or induction events, or online webinars or conference-style presentations.

 - Schedule a Teams live event